-All students must meet with their Committee at least once per semester.
-However, students are encouraged to see their Advisor more frequently.
-While the department's Graduate Committee and, ultimately, the department Chair are responsible for monitoring your program and progress, the day-to-day responsibility is delegated to you, your Advisor and Advisory Committee.
+All students must meet with their Advisor at least once per semester, and meet periodically with their entire Advisory Committee.
+While the department's Graduate Committee and, ultimately, the Department Chair are responsible for monitoring your program and progress, the day-to-day responsibility is delegated to you, your Advisor and Advisory Committee.
 The Advisory Committee has the major responsibility for assessing your needs and for helping you develop your program and your timetable.